 The Egyptian military has just conducted a coup d’état, thus forcing out Mohammed Al-Morsi from power.
 It’s useful to remind the readers that Morsi was legitimately elected in a free and fair election a year ago.

 There are no justifications for this military coup, or for any military coup, or for any intervention of the military in civilian democratic governance.
 None whatsoever.
-Those who claim that Morsi mismanaged the economy (which is not a valid claim since when he took over the Egyptian economy was in the tank already) or overstepped his power, or was tone deaf to the demands of the opposition do not advance solid justifications for the intervention of the military and the coup.
-Moreover, all these claims are normal political claims found in any democracy that could have been resolved and dealt with through normal civilian and legal means and mechanisms that all democracies–including the Egyptian one–provide.
+Those who claim that Morsi mismanaged the economy (which could be a valid claim, though he found when he took over the Egyptian economy was already in the tank) or overstepped his power, or was tone deaf to the demands of the opposition do not advance solid justifications for the intervention of the military and the coup.
+Moreover, all these grievances are normal political grievances found in any democracy and could have been resolved and dealt with through normal democratic and legal means and mechanisms that all democracies–including the Egyptian one–provide.

 Having said that, what are the immediate consequences of this military coup d’état in Egypt & in the Arab/Muslim world?

 1-High likelihood of a civil strife and civil war